 Flexible & Convenient for Working Students

-UHD's MSCJ Online degree program offers students the convenience and flexibility of completing courses while balancing busy personal and professional schedules.
-UHD's Criminal Justice Department offers the MSCJ Online courses in five eight-week blocks per year.
-Students can complete the degree in as little as fourteen (14) months.
+UHD's MSCJ online degree program offers students the convenience and flexibility of completing courses while balancing busy personal and professional schedules.
+UHD's Criminal Justice Department offers five MSCJ Online courses every semester in the Fall and Spring.
+Online courses are also offered during the summer.
+Students can complete the degree in as little as a year and a half.

 Strong Academic Reputation

 Many employers recognize UHD's Criminal Justice program as a leader in criminal justice education.
 In addition, UHD Criminal Justice faculty members are:

 - Recognized as scholars and leaders in the criminal justice field

 - Possess many years of experience as online professors